 - complete an assessment of your current status;

 - develop a system security plan and plan of action,

 - connect with the resources to implement your plans of action, and

 - document the policies and plans that are relevant to many of the requirements.

 Don’t let your business fall victim to a cybersecurity breach.
 The deadline for compliance was December 31, 2017—every day you wait to protect your company puts your business and employees at risk!

-Call or email Jean Lehman, NIST Standards Project Manager at [email protected] or 401-542-4402 for more information or attend one of our FREE upcoming information sessions.
+Email Program Manager Kayla Viveiros for more information or check out our cybersecurity resources on this website.
 We’re here to help keep Rhode Island manufacturers on track and ready for success.